+A new mode of template matching is introduced, and it is signaled by a flag at block level if it is used

+Complexity of the old and new method may be similar, but it is a substantially different way of processing (including the current block from current picture).

+Is the new method still performing well at high QP?

+Not applied to GPM+TM.

+Tradeoff complexity vs. compression benefit not favorable.

-JVET-X0205 Crosscheck of JVET-X0146 (Non-EE2: Decoder side motion derivation using sample's spatial correlation) [H.-J. Jhu (Kwai)] [late]
+Study in EEJVET-X0205 Crosscheck of JVET-X0146 (Non-EE2: Decoder side motion derivation using sample's spatial correlation) [H.-J. Jhu (Kwai)] [late]

 JVET-X0148 AHG12: On the PDPC handling in DIMD and TIMD [H.-J. Jhu, X. Xiu, Y.-W. Chen, W. Chen, C.-W. Kuo, N. Yan, X. Wang (Kwai)] [late]